Cargo: Rail

 Trains are capable of transporting a large number of containers that come from shipping ports.
 Trains are also used to transport water, cement, grain, steel, wood and coal.
 They are used because they can carry a large amount and generally have a direct route to the destination.
 Under the right circumstances, freight transport by rail is more economical and energy efficient than by road, mainly when carried in bulk or over long distances.

 The main disadvantage of rail freight is its lack of flexibility.
 For this reason, rail has lost much of the freight business to road transport.
 Rail freight is often subject to transshipment costs, since it must be transferred from one mode of transportation to another.
 Practices such as containerization aim at minimizing these costs.
 When transporting point-to-point bulk loads such as cement or grain, with specialised bulk handling facilities at the rail sidings, the rail mode of transport remains the most convenient and preferred option.

-Many governments are encouraging shippers to increase their use of rail rather than transport because of trains' lower environmental disbenefits.
+Many governments are encouraging shippers to increase their use of rail rather than transport because of trains' lower environmental impact.

 Road

-Many firms, like Parcelforce, FedEx and R+L Carriers transport all types of cargo by road.
-Delivering everything from letters to houses to cargo containers, these firms offer fast, sometimes same-day delivery.
+Many firms, like Parcelforce, FedEx and R+L Carriers transport various types of cargo by road, including letters, houses, and cargo containers.

-A good example of road cargo is food, as supermarkets require deliveries daily to replenish their shelves with goods.
-Retailers and manufacturers of all kinds rely upon delivery trucks, be they full size semi trucks or smaller delivery vans.
-These smaller road haulage companies constantly strive for the best routes and prices to ship out their products.
-Indeed, the level of commercial freight transported by smaller businesses is often a good barometer of healthy economic development as these types of vehicles move and transport anything literally, including couriers transporting parcels and mail.